The Shifting Priorities of Iraq

 Besides Mosul, which was at the time Iraq’s second-largest city, ISIS made significant territorial gains during its 2014 summer offensive, seizing control of much of the northern and eastern parts of Iraq.
 Though some of those gains were quickly erased—notably Sinjar in late 2015—Iraqi forces have generally been slow to retake territory, due in part to ISIS’s unconventional tactics and in part to the difficulty of unifying actors with diverging interests towards a common strategy.
 The humanitarian consequences of military operations that led to hundreds of thousands of families being displaced further compounded these problems.
-Six weeks into the offensive, the battle for Mosul is following a similar pattern.
+More than six weeks into the offensive, the battle for Mosul is following a similar pattern.
 While ISIS attempts to draw Iraqi troops into a war of attrition, coalition forces have had to find a balance between the need for quick territorial advances and the humanitarian impact of the operation.
-More than 70,000 people have fled Mosul since the beginning of the offensive, and many others are thought to be trapped within the city.
+More than 200,000 people have fled Mosul since the beginning of the offensive, and many others are thought to be trapped within the city.
 Nonetheless, with each passing week forcing the progressive depletion of ISIS’s resources, Iraqi troops have been slowly but steadily taking back control of the city.

 However, while the liberation of ISIS’s last major stronghold in Iraq will be a significant victory, it is the precursor to the much more complex question of defining a post-war Mosul.
 One of the most pressing issues will be how to integrate the Sunni-majority city of Mosul into Iraq’s already fragile political dynamic.
 This is particularly tricky given Mosul’s history of instability and marginalization from the Shi’a-led central government.
 After the fall of the Ba’ath regime, Mosul quickly became the heart of a Sunni insurgency that lasted until a massive military operation rooted al Qaeda out of the city in 2008.
 Discontent kept brewing under Prime Minister Nouri Al-Maliki’s rule and provided an ideological breeding ground that facilitated ISIS’ relatively painless takeover of the city in 2014.
 Sectarian tensions have only increased since then: to help fight against ISIS, the central government has increasingly relied on Shi’a militias—with tacit agreement and material support from the United States—which have been accused of war crimes, particularly in the weeks that followed the retaking of Sunni-majority cities like Tikrit and Fallujah.
 The city also borders Kurdistan, which has been involved in its own contentious dispute with Baghdad, and which has seen renewed calls for independence after Iraqi troops abandoned Mosul in 2014, leaving Kurdish forces to defend the northern parts of Iraq for much of 2014 and 2015.
 History has shown repeatedly, both in the wake of the 2003 war and after the military success of the surge, that focusing solely on military victory and failing to take into account the complex societal forces at play in Iraq can lead to devastating results.
 Mosul provides the perfect microcosm for violence to re-emerge, and without a concerted effort to re-integrate the city into a political system that addresses its needs and gives it a renewed voice, peace is not likely to last.